theonlyrealALEX/treechat.ai/README.md

-# treechat.ai - A chatbot for querries on data that differs in each deployment and may be unstructured and unclean and requires logical reasoning
+# treechat.ai - A quickly deployable chatbot for querries on data that differs in each deployment and may be unstructured and unclean and requires logical reasoning in order to be usefull to the user.

 ## Descriptiom

 some applications have unstructered data that does include everything. e.g. mcdonalds implirs to a human fast food, but a regular querry wont find mcd if i querry for fast food. solution use gpt amd give it onlymenough data to infer everything.